-In Washington DC, the cherry blossoms at the National Mall reached peak bloom on March 21, and they’ll hopefully stay in bloom until early April.
+In Washington DC, the cherry blossoms peak their bloom on March 22-25, and they’ll hopefully stay in bloom until early April.
 Boston’s very own cherry blossom trees are soon to follow, so keep your eyes peeled for beautiful blooms at these 5 locations this March and April!

 1. Charles River Esplanade